Are you on the search for Cal.com alternatives? We’ve got you covered.

 Cal.com (formerly Calendso) is an open-source scheduling platform designed for businesses that want customizable, privacy-focused scheduling.
 Originally launched as a developer-friendly alternative to mainstream scheduling tools, Cal.com emphasizes flexibility, customization, and user data control.

-- Open-source architecture allowing unlimited customization
+- Open-source architecture that allows for unlimited customization

 - Self-hosting option for complete data ownership